 The ‘early railway’ is defined as railways which were pre-main line in concept if not necessarily in date.
 The ‘main line’ model is considered to be that established with the opening of the Liverpool & Manchester Railway in England in 1830, on the understanding that other dates are relevant in other countries.

-The two conferences are differentiated by this ’main line’ and ’pre-main line date or style’, although there will inevitably be elements of crossover at times.
-They share a common purpose, in hoping to shed new light on subjects which are, in terms of railway history, relatively little studied or published.
+The two conferences are differentiated by this definition of ’main line’ and ’pre-main line in date or style’, although there will inevitably be occasional elements of crossover.
+Their common purpose is to shed new light on aspects of railway history which are relatively little studied or published.

 The First conference was held at Durham University in September 1998 and proved highly successful.
-It was immediately agreed to hold a Second, which took place at Manchester’s Museum of Science & Industry in 2001, with the Third at York’s National Railway Museum in 2004 and the Fourth at University College London in 2008, a date which coincided with the 200th anniversary of Trevithick’s London locomotive trials.
+The Second took place at Manchester’s Museum of Science & Industry in 2001.
+The Third was held at York’s National Railway Museum in 2004, the Fourth at University College London in 2008, a date which coincided with the 200th anniversary of Trevithick’s London locomotive trials.